maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

    Links from the settings page.
 5. TH: Question stub ready for further development.

-Gradually change variable and function names to conform to Maxima coding standards.
+Gradually change variable and function names to conform to Moodle coding standards.

 ## Milestone 2.